jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ## Position playing

-The following figures illustrate how CAGED shapes fit together on the fretboard, and suggest how we can play the chords in a given key without moving the fretting hand out of position.
+The following figures illustrate how CAGED shapes fit together on the fretboard, and point the way toward playing all the chords in a given key in one position, without moving the fretting hand up or down the fretboard.
-Though only the primary chords are shown here, all the other chords in the key can be played position as well.
+Though only primary chords are shown here, all chords in the key can be played in position using the different CAGED shapes.

 For each CAGED position,
 practice changing between different shapes for C, F, and G chords in the same position on the fretboard.